gmullerb/basecode/README.md

 > [1] [Keep a Changelog](http://keepachangelog.com)

-## Remember

-* Start testing early.
-* Code Review Everything => Encourage best practices and Team work.

 ## License

 [MIT License](/LICENSE.txt)

+## Remember

+* Use code style verification tools => Encourages Best Practices, Efficiency, Readability and Learnability.
+* Start testing early => Encourages Reliability and Maintainability.
+* Code Review everything => Encourages Functional suitability, Performance Efficiency and Teamwork.

 ## Additional words

-I hope this will be the start for many amazing web projects.

 Don't forget:

 * **Love what you do**.
 * **Learn everyday**.
+* **Learn yourself**.
 * **Share your knowledge**.
 * **Learn from the past, dream on the future, live and enjoy the present to the max!**.

+At life:

+* Let's act, not complain.
+* Be flexible.

+At work:

+* Let's give solutions, not questions.